Olympus E-M1 II vs Panasonic G6

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the G6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the G6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G6 was succeeded by the Panasonic G7.
+Both the E-M1 II and the G6 have been discontinued, but can regularly be found used on ebay.
+The G6 was replaced by the Panasonic G7, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is the Olympus E-M1 II better than the Panasonic G6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.